rfht/rigg/README.md

 (see
 **-e**)
 .
-There are many exceptions, mainly of games with those engines using proprietary middleware.
+There are many exceptions, mainly consisting of games using proprietary middleware.

 # SEE ALSO